Ethan-Chew/Quizzzy/docs/features/FlashletSharing&Downloading.md

 # Flashlet Sharing / Collaboration & Downloading
-For [Charlotte's](https://github.com/mellamadrama) Stage 2 feature, I developed two feature, the first allowing users to share their flashlets with other user through a generated QR code.
+For [Charlotte's](https://github.com/mellamadrama) Stage 2 feature, I developed two feature, the first allowing users to share their flashlets with other users through a generated QR code.
 Second is allowing users to download their flashlet(s) into pdf files on their devices.

 ### Breakdown of Features Developed
 These are a list of features developed under my Stage 2 Submission.
 A full description of each feature will be listed further below.